Get,

 This plant has no US-FDA-approved uses and there is limited data to back up the various health conditions in which they are used which are as follows 6,

-Potential Uses of Ginkgo Biloba for Age-Related Diseases:
+1. Potential Uses of Ginkgo Biloba for Age-Related Diseases:

-Potential Uses of Ginkgo Biloba for the Brain:
+2. Potential Uses of Ginkgo Biloba for the Brain:

-Potential Uses of Ginkgo Biloba for Cognitive Functions:
+• Potential Uses of Ginkgo Biloba for Cognitive Functions:

 The cognitive function of the brain is the ability of a person to think, remember, learn, make decisions, speak languages, etc. These functions show a decline in age-related conditions like Alzheimer’s disease.
 Dementia which is the inability of a person to memory is affected in Alzheimer’s disease.
-The extract of Ginkgo biloba has shown neuroprotective effect by clearing free radicals, increasing dopaminergic transmission, blood flow to the brain, and by various other mechanisms, etc., in animal and cell culture studies.6,8,9
+The extract of Ginkgo biloba has shown neuroprotective effects by clearing free radicals, increasing dopaminergic transmission, blood flow to the brain, and by various other mechanisms, etc., in animal and cell culture studies.6,8,9

 The extract may help for organic brain syndromes which are characterized by a memory deficit, tinnitus, headache, dizziness, low mood, and poor concentration.10 With regards to treating dementia already developed in a person, the plant may have little effect in such situations.
 It may be given as a supplement to help with dementia but there is no sufficient scientific data confirming it and more studies need to be done.6,8,9

-Studies have shown ginkgo extract to reduce anxiety levels in patients with GAD.6 Some studies have shown an improvement in the symptoms but are not sufficient.6 You must consult a qualified doctor for any brain related disorders for further guidance.
+Studies have shown ginkgo extract to reduce anxiety levels in patients with GAD.6 Some studies have shown an improvement in the symptoms but are not sufficient.6 You must consult a qualified doctor for any brain-related disorders for further guidance.

-Properties Uses of Ginkgo Biloba for the Ear:
+3. Properties Uses of Ginkgo Biloba for the Ear:

 Vertigo is a condition where the person feels a sense of imbalance.
 The plant extract may have been studied for these conditions but needs more scientific data to support this use for such health condition.11

-Potential Uses of Ginkgo Biloba for the Heart:
+4. Potential Uses of Ginkgo Biloba for the Heart:

 Ginkgo biloba extract may have blood vessel relaxing, platelet aggregation inhibiting actions, therefore it may reduce chances of clots and anti-swelling properties.
-This might contribute in maintaining the heart health but due to lack of strong evidence, the use of Ginkgo biloba extract is not indicated at this moment for benefits for heart disease.
+This might contribute in maintaining heart health but due to lack of strong evidence, the use of Ginkgo biloba extract is not indicated at this moment for benefits for heart disease.
 11,10

-Potential Uses of Ginkgo Biloba for Diabetic Nephropathy:
+5. Potential Uses of Ginkgo Biloba for Diabetic Nephropathy:

 Ginkgo biloba may increase blood sugar levels, but animal studies have shown that Ginkgo biloba extract can possibly reduce damage to the kidneys caused by high blood sugars which develop after many years of having high blood sugar.
 It may therefore it has potential use in diabetic nephropathy.10,13 However, serious conditions like diabetes must be diagnosed and treated by a doctor.
 Therefore, kindly consult a doctor and do not self-medicate.

-Potential Uses of Ginkgo Biloba for the Eye:
+6. Potential Uses of Ginkgo Biloba for the Eye:

 Macular degeneration is a common eye disorder post 50 years where there is thinning of the macula the part of the retina of the eye needed for clear vision.
 Glaucoma is a disorder where due to an increase in eye pressure there is visual impairment.
 Studies have shown improvement in vision in macular degeneration and glaucoma by improving the blood supply to the retina and thus protecting the retinal cells.11 Please do not try to use any herbs on your own for sensitive organs like eyes.